 On the Coastal Connection Challenge webpage, people across Canada can register to participate and upload their distance traveled throughout the duration of the campaign.
-The webpage will show our collective distance traveled as one big team and graphically show our combined efforts to travel the distance of Canada’s coastline.
+The webpage shows our collective distance traveled as one big team and graphically shows our combined efforts to travel the distance of Canada’s coastline.

 Our cumulative effort will move us virtually counterclockwise around Canada, following the flow of water from the Great Lakes out to the Atlantic Ocean, around the Arctic coastline, and back down along the Pacific Coast.

 As participants upload their personal distances traveled, they will learn about ways that their day-to-day choices and actions impact the ocean and waterways leading to it.
 Together, we learn more about how intimately connected we all are to the ocean, regardless of where we live in Canada.
 Furthermore, as we collectively track kilometres traveled, we will reach various predetermined ‘checkpoints’.
 There, participants will be given information about the location reached, water facts relating to the kilometres traveled, and postcards that they can download and share on social media (using the hashtag #CoastalConnectionChallenge).

 By sharing their postcards using the hashtag, participants are entered into various prize draws occurring monthly from June to September.

 This campaign is being designed by a group of early career ocean professionals (ECOP) and mentors from different post-secondary institutions and organizations across Canada.

 What is an ECOP?